You are here

 Assistant Professor in the Department of Electrical and Computer Engineering

-Iman Marvian completed his PhD in Physics in October 2012 at the University of Waterloo and Perimeter Institute for Theoretical Physics in Waterloo, Canada.
+Iman Marvian received his Ph.D. in Physics in 2012 at the University of Waterloo and Perimeter Institute for Theoretical Physics in Waterloo, Canada.
 Before moving to Duke, he worked as a postdoctoral researcher at the University of Southern California and MIT.

-His main research interest is quantum information and computation theory.
-He has worked on a wide range of topics in this field, including quantum algorithms, quantum circuits, symmetry-protected topological order, quantum error suppression, open quantum systems, quantum resource theories and quantum thermodynamics.
-Also, he is interested in finding applications for ideas and techniques developed in quantum information theory in the rest of physics.
+Marvian's main research interest is quantum information and computation theory.
+He has worked on a wide range of topics in this field, including quantum algorithms, quantum circuits, symmetry-protected topological order, quantum error suppression, open quantum systems, quantum resource theories, and quantum thermodynamics.

 Appointments and Affiliations